tinacms/tina.io/content/docs/features/data-fetching.md

 The above `client.queries.post` query is not built-in to Tina's API.
 This is an example of a query based on _your_ defined schema, (where you have a "post" collection defined).

-From the post-list page, you can fetch the list of posts like so:
+On a page that displays a list of posts, you can fetch the posts like so:

 ```js
 const postsResponse = await client.queries.postConnection()